marcelomata/finch/nlp-models/tensorflow/movielens/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/nlp-models/assets/movielens.png">

+* The idea comes from [Here](http://www.paddlepaddle.org/docs/develop/book/05.recommender_system/index.html)

 * We need to switch to Python 2 for this sub-project

-    * Because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) for well-processed Movielens data
+    * Because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) for processed Movielens data

         * which only supports Python 2 for now